nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 ```
 **When ``instance`` command-line parameter is not provided, current instance is assumed**

-* <XROAD-INSTANCE> X-Road instance for the member classes to be searched, e.g. DEV
+* <XROAD-INSTANCE> X-Road instance for the member classes to be searched, e.g., DEV

 ```
 ╒═══════════════════╤════════════╤════════════════╕